 Sustainability risk is defined as "an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment".

 It is concerned with the risk that the value of an investment could be materially negatively impacted as a result of environmental or social risks.
 It is also worth noting that such risks need only be considered where they could have a material negative effect on the value of the relevant investment.
+Sustainability risk analysis is also a part of stock assessment; the primary aim of this process is to assess how any ESG risks can derail or materially impact the underlying investment case of a company.

-The Sub-Investment Manager believes that analysis of sustainability risks is an essential element of the investment management process and that companies in this Fund's sectors exhibiting good ESG credentials are more likely to perform well over the longer term.
+The Sub-Investment Manager believes that analysis of sustainability risks is an essential element of the investment management process and that companies exhibiting good ESG credentials in this Fund's sectors are more likely to perform well over the longer term.
 Engagement and proxy voting are integral parts of active management and a case-by-case assessment is made for decisions relating to all proxies, corporate actions and events relating to portfolio holdings.
 The integration of sustainability risk analysis has a positive impact on research quality and portfolio returns for this Fund.
-More information on sustainability risk analysis is provided in Annex II of this Supplement.